24-cell: Helical hexagrams and their isoclines

 Beginning at any vertex at one end of the column of six octahedra, we can follow an isoclinic path of √3 chords of an isocline from octahedron to octahedron.
 In the 24-cell the √1 edges are great hexagon edges (and octahedron edges); in the column of six octahedra we see six great hexagons running along the octahedra's edges.
 The √3 chords are great hexagon diagonals, joining great hexagon vertices two √1 edges apart.
 We find them in the ring of six octahedra running from a vertex in one octahedron to a vertex in the next octahedron, passing through the face shared by the two octahedra (but not touching any of the face's 3 vertices).
 Each √3 chord is a chord of just one great hexagon (an edge of a great triangle inscribed in that great hexagon), but successive √3 chords belong to different great hexagons.
-At each vertex the isoclinic path of √3 chords bends 60 degrees in two completely orthogonal central planes at once: 60 degrees around the great hexagon that the chord before the vertex belongs to, and 60 degrees into the plane of a different great hexagon entirely, that the chord after the vertex belongs to.
+At each vertex the isoclinic path of √3 chords bends 60 degrees in two central planes at once: 60 degrees around the great hexagon that the chord before the vertex belongs to, and 60 degrees into the plane of a different great hexagon entirely, that the chord after the vertex belongs to.
 Thus the path follows one great hexagon from each octahedron to the next, but switches to another of the six great hexagons in the next link of the hexagram2 path.
 Followed along the column of six octahedra (and "around the end" where the column is bent into a ring) the path may at first appear to be zig-zagging between three adjacent parallel hexagonal central planes (like a Petrie polygon), but it is not: any isoclinic path we can pick out always zig-zags between two sets of three adjacent parallel hexagonal central planes, intersecting only every even (or odd) vertex and never changing its inherent even/odd parity, as it visits all six of the great hexagons in the 6-cell ring in rotation.
 When it has traversed one chord from each of the six great hexagons, after 720 degrees of isoclinic rotation (either left or right), it closes its skew hexagram and begins to repeat itself, circling again through the black (or white) vertices and cells.

 At each vertex, there are four great hexagons and four hexagram isoclines (all black or all white) that cross at the vertex.
 Four hexagram isoclines (two black and two white) comprise a unique (left or right) fiber bundle of isoclines covering all 24 vertices in each distinct (left or right) isoclinic rotation.
 Each fibration has a unique left and right isoclinic rotation, and corresponding unique left and right fiber bundles of isoclines.
-There are 12 distinct black and 12 distinct white isoclines.
-Each black-white pair belongs to just one fibration.
+There are 16 distinct hexagram isoclines in the 24-cell (8 black and 8 white).
 Each isocline is a skew Clifford polygon of no inherent chirality, but acts as a left (or right) isocline when traversed by a left (or right) rotation in different fibrations.